Customer Story on Digital Transformation: eParts Catalog from 3D CAD

 For companies involved in the design and manufacture of complex products, 3D product data is essential to digital transformation.
 It enables organizations to:

 • Parallelize Workflows: Digital twins and interactive 3D data enable parallel workflows, meaning that different teams can work simultaneously on various aspects of the same product.
-For instance, engineers can make design adjustments while service teams plan maintenance procedures in real-time, reducing delays and shortening time-to-market.
+For instance, engineers can make design adjustments while service teams plan maintenance procedures in real time, reducing delays and shortening time-to-market.

 • Optimize Resource Allocation: By providing a single, accurate source of truth, 3D models improve resource allocation and prevent costly errors.
 Design, engineering, and service teams can operate with confidence, knowing they are all referencing the same data set.